RK-200/CS32-MP-Test-Repo/dynamic-array/PROOFS.md

 2.) amortize that shit

 ### 1.2 Amortized analysis via the aggregate method
+Let us assume that the initial array capacity is a power of 2.
+This simplifies our calculations as the array capacity will remain a power of 2 after each doublying.

 In line with the analysis above, the cost for the *i*<sup>th</sup> `push()` call can be formally expressed as:

 $`